tirthp14/formula-1-driver-performance-analysis/README.md

 ## Usage

-- Explore Driver Stats: Navigate through the list of Formula 1 drivers and click on any driver to view their performance details.
+- Explore Driver Stats: Navigate through the list of Formula 1 drivers and click on different drivers to compare their telemetry performance details.
-- Compare Seasons: Use the season comparison feature to analyze how a driver's performance has changed over different years.
+- Compare Driver Performance: Use the qualifying page to analyze how 2 drivers' performance was across various custom one lap distance.
-- Interactive Graphs: Hover over graphs to get detailed performance data for each season.
+- Interactive Graphs: Hover over graphs to get detailed performance data for each session.

 ## Contact